LLC-Services/What-is-an-LLC-Operating-Agreement/README.md

 # LLC Operating Agreement: What It Is & Why You Need One

+**Disclaimer: we earn commissions when you shop through the links below**

 Forming a Limited Liability Company (LLC) is a smart move to safeguard your personal assets and establish a structured business.

 A critical document for keeping your LLC compliant and efficient is the **LLC Operating Agreement**.